pandreidoru/cmake_sqlite_boosttest_gcov/README.md

 The SQLite database is saved at:
 > cmake-build-debug/data.db

-Code coverate output can be seen opening following file in a web browser:
+Code coverage output can be seen opening following file in a web browser:
 > cmake-build-debug/test_coverage/index.html